TAKAYAMA, Naoki

 |

-Furthermore, I have professional experiences in the fields of social security system, fiscal and monetary policy, and national accounts, having been a public servant in the government of Japan for more than 10 years.
+Furthermore, I have professional experience in social security, fiscal and monetary policy, and national accounts, having been a public servant in the government of Japan for more than ten years.

 ◎Keywords

-macroeconomics, business cycle, heterogeneity, information, family, labor, social security, public finance
+macroeconomics, heterogeneity, information, labor, Japanese economy, secular stagnation, family, social security, national accounts